 You need not be concerned; you need to be careful.

-How to protect glass top stove from cast iron
+How to protect glass cooktop from cast iron Scratches

 Your cast iron cookware has not gone to high school?